janko/shrine-example/README.md

 # Shrine example

-This is an example app demonstrating how easy it is to complex file uploads using [Shrine].
-It implements the perfect user experience™ (like Google's), and the underlying complexity is completely hidden away from the user.
+This an app for demonstrating how easy it is to implement complex file upload flow with [Shrine].
+It allows the user to add or remove photos.

-The application allows the user to do multiple file uploads via AJAX, directly to S3, where additional processing and deleting is done in background jobs.
+Uploading:

+1. User selects one or more files
+2. They asynchronously upload directly to S3
+3. Photo records are created with (temporarily stored) images
+4. Background job starts processing and permanently storing images
+5. On finishing it updates the record with original image and its thumbnail

+Deleting:

+1. User marks photos for deletion and submits
+2. Deletion starts in background, and form submits instantly
+3. Background job finishes deleting

+This is generally the best user experience for file uploads, because everything is done asynchronously, the user doesn't have to wait for processing, and they're completely unaware of background jobs.

+It is also great peformance-wise, since your app doesn't have to accept file uploads (files are uploaded directly to S3), and it isn't blocked by processing, storing or deleting.

 ## Requirements